bibliodrone/p3/readme.md

 ## Packages
-I included and made use of *barryvdh/laravel-debugbar* Did not end up using any other packages.
+I included and made use of *barryvdh/laravel-debugbar*

+I Did not end up using any other packages.